JustSift/ReSift/docs/tutorial/resift-rentals.md

 Our first step, as usual, is to define the fetch factory.

-Our fetch factory for updating the movie will have a same shape as getting the movie, except we're use the `PUT` http method.
+Our fetch factory for updating the movie will have the same shape as getting the movie, except we’re use the `PUT` http method.

-In the `/fetches` folder, let's add a file called `makeUpdateMovie.js`.
+In the `/fetches` folder, let’s our `makeUpdateMovie.js` file:

 ```js
 // /fetches/makeUpdateMovie.js